rjetalpuria-paramount/GenAIProject/README.md

 **Tutorial Link:** https://www.youtube.com/watch?v=9Crrhz0pm8s

+## Principles:
+1. **No Paid APIs or Tools**: Focus on using open-source tools and libraries.
+   - The goal is to create a self-hosted solution that does not rely on paid APIs or tools.
+Down the line, if needed, we can switch to paid APIs without major code changes.
+2. **OpenAI API Compatibility**:
+   - The solution should be compatible with OpenAI API, allowing for easy integration with existing OpenAI clients.
+   - This is achieved by using LM Studio, which provides OpenAI API compatible endpoints.
+3. **Local Hosting**:
+   - The solution should be hosted locally, allowing for full control over the environment and data.
+   - This is achieved by using LM Studio for LLM models, Nginx for HTTP2 to HTTP1.1 conversion, and PostgreSQL for chat history storage.

 ## Local Setup:
 1. A checkout of this repo
     - Listens on port 8080 and calls the model hosted on LM Studio via Nginx.